This page outlines the IT requirements needed to run CLASS, as well as how your User Account will work.

 Here, you'll see how the menu structure works in CLASS.

-The Commonwealth Attorney-General’s Department published a National Legal Assistance Data Standards Manual (DSM) which can be found here.
-The DSM introduces common client and service data recording across all four legal assistance services.
+The Commonwealth Attorney-General’s Department published a National Legal Assistance Data Standards Manual which can be found here.
+The manual introduces common client and service data recording across all four legal assistance services.

-The DSM contains, among other things, a classification system for ‘Services’ and definitions for each Service type.
+The manual contains, among other things, a classification system for ‘Services’ and definitions for each Service type.
 It is critical to understand these as it heavily influences data entry and reporting in CLASS.

 The User manual is the most important area of the online guide for standard users.
 It provides help for the items that sit under the 'CLASS' menu in CLASS.
 A selection of contents is listed below